futpix/caravans-in-australia/content/review/182-Design-RV-Forerunner-CRX-V9.md

   ogtitle: "Should I buy Forerunner CRX V9 by Design RV?"
   ogdescription: "The Design RV Forerunner CRX V9 is classed as Semi Off Road, and sleeps 2-3 people.
 It is Australian made and comes in at 22 ft.
 It generally has Separate shower & toilet."
 categories: ["Design RV"]
-tags: ["Sleeps 2-3", "22 ft", "Semi Off Road", "Separate shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 2-3", "22 ft", "Semi Off Road", "Separate shower & toilet", "Full height", "Price Unknown", "Australian made"]
 totalLength: "9.065"
 bodyLength: "6.65"
 totalHeight: "3"